What we do

 Nelson Graves is the founder of News Decoder.
 He is an experienced educator and administrator.
 Nelson was a correspondent, bureau chief and regional managing editor at Reuters for 24 years, holding posts in Washington, Paris, New Delhi, Kuala Lumpur, Milan and Tokyo.
 He later served as admissions director at Johns Hopkins University’s graduate program in international relations.

-Lauren Heuser is the managing editor and strategy officer of News-Decoder.
+Lauren Heuser is the chief strategy officer of News Decoder.
 Lauren has a master in business administration from INSEAD and a law degree from the University of Toronto.
 She previously worked as a deputy editor and journalist for a national Canadian newspaper.
 Prior to entering journalism, she practiced for three years as a corporate lawyer at a leading international law firm.